 Why Does Soft Water Feel Slick and Smooth When Taking a Shower?

-Hard water, which is high in calcium and magnesium, greatly affect the lathering ability of soap and prevents it from dissolving properly in water.
+Hard water, which is high in calcium and magnesium, greatly affects the lathering ability of soap and prevents it from dissolving properly in water.
 This interaction makes soap scum adhere to surfaces more easily, including clothes, dishes, and skin.
 Soft water allows soap to slide off the skin more easily, as it is designed to do.
 This may make showering feel smoother.

 Hard water is a term that many might not have a full understanding of, but as we've discovered, water hardness isn't a health concern in terms of consumption.
 The danger of hard water is mostly related to the calcification of plumbing and household fixtures.
 Iron, an element that is often present in most well systems, can present its own set of problems.
 While low concentrations of iron can be remedied with most water softening systems, higher concentrations will need an iron filter.